mcfrith/dnarrange/README.md

 group are on the same strand.
 A `-` at the end of a read name indicates that it's flipped, `+` unflipped.

+Each group is given a name, such as `group5-28`.
+The first number (`5`) is a serial number for each group, and the second number (`28`) is the number of reads in the group.

 ### Step 3: Draw pictures of the groups

 Draw a picture of each group, showing the read-to-genome alignments,